-The shopping streets are completely smothered in festive decorations while the churches put on shows and holiday music.
-Christmas markets pop up all over the city and the spirit of the holiday is hard to avoid.
+The shopping streets are completely smothered in festive decorations while the churches put on shows and vacation music.
+Christmas markets pop up all over the city and the spirit of the vacation is hard to avoid.
 Visitors to Munich during Christmas can:

-• Listen to holiday music at Church of Our Lady.
+• Listen to vacation music at Church of Our Lady.

 • Wander the Christkindl Markt.